Lauren Duggar Shows Off Growing Baby Bump On Instagram, Reveals Pregnancy ‘Hasn’t Been Easy’

 Counting On is returning to TLC in October.
 This is around the same time that most of the pregnant Duggar girls are due to deliver their babies.
 Anna, Kendra, and Lauren are all due in October and November, while newly pregnant Abbie Duggar has a little longer wait sometime in the winter.

 It’s an exciting time in the Duggar family with all those babies due very soon.
-It’s an especially bittersweet time for Josiah and Lauren Duggar as they remember their baby boy they lost way too soon, but also excited to be parents to their new little girl.
+It’s an especially bittersweet time for Josiah and Lauren Duggar as they remember their baby boy they lost way too soon, but also feel excited to be parents to their new little girl.